oscarmorenodev/oscarmoreno.github.com/content/en/blog/nsspain-2024-en/index.md

 +++
-title = "Why you should assist to NSSpain" description = "NSSpain is a special international conference about Apple Engineering" summary = "NSSpain is a special international conference about Apple Engineering" date = 2024-09-24T08:00:00+02:00
+title = "Why you should attend NSSpain" description = "NSSpain is a special international conference about Apple Engineering" summary = "NSSpain is a special international conference about Apple Engineering" date = 2024-09-24T08:00:00+02:00